rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    exit
    </strong></tt>

-   When you reuturn, get info:
+   When you return back in...

+0. Get help information for a command:

    <tt><strong>
    get-help stop-service
    </strong></tt>

 ## VSCode #

-One text editor
-built for PowerShell is Microsoft's Visual Studio Code.
+One text editor built for PowerShell is Microsoft's Visual Studio Code.

+0. Install Visual Studio Code (see https://chocolatey.org/packages/VisualStudioCode):

+   choco install visualstudiocode -y

 0. After installing VSCode

+   choco install vscode-powershell -y

 0. Install the PowerShell Editor Services extension by pressing Ctrl+P, then type “ext install PowerShell” for a list of add-ins.